artakshar/artakshar.github.io/_posts/2020-10-18-Keeping business loans simple for merchants.md

     </div>
     <div>
       <h3>UX Problems</h3>
-      <p>Small merchants (earning about $600 a month) don't have enough income documentation to get a loan from traditional banks.
+      <p>Small mom and pop restaurants (earning about $600 a month) don't have enough income documentation to get a loan from traditional banks.
 After GoModal was launched as an MVP, there were several problems related to the product which was solved by design.</p>
     </div>
   </div>
   <video src="/assets/gm/GM-1.mp4" autoplay muted loop></video>